Safe & Sound Protocol (SSP)

 What is the Safe & Sound Protocol?

 The Safe & Sound Protocol (SSP) is a cutting-edge intervention based on decades of research by Dr. Stephen Porges, a world renowned expert on the Nervous System.
 SSP is a five hour listening program designed to reduce stress, increase resilience, and regulate the central nervous system through the vagus nerve.
-These five hours are most commonly done an hour a day for five consecutive days, or they can be broken down further into half hour segments over a longer period of time.
+These five hours are most commonly broken down into half hour segments and done over a two week period.
 Sessions can be completed in person at the therapists office or remotely, by downloading an app on your device and staying connected to the therapist through Zoom (online) during the intervention.

 Sounds in our environment have the capacity to trigger changes in our autonomic nervous system states, either towards a stress response or towards relaxed & social behaviour.
 The specific sounds used in the SSP speak to the neurological system to activate parts of the brain and neurologically calm the person.
 It resets the nervous system so that it isn't so hypersensitive, or easily triggered by stressors.
 A calm, well regulated nervous system helps behaviour, emotional, and sensory regulation.
 It also helps us to see things from a bigger picture perspective, make better decisions, and problem solve.
 A well regulated nervous system enhances also our access to creativity, increases focus, concentration & memory.